ehtbanton/Exammer/USER_MANAGEMENT.md

 ### User Still Logged In

-- The client checks session validity every 5 seconds
+- The client uses Server-Sent Events for real-time notifications
-- User will be logged out within 5 seconds of session invalidation
+- User will be logged out instantly when their session is invalidated
+- If SSE connection is lost, they'll be logged out on next page navigation
 - They can also manually refresh the page to trigger immediate check

 ## Example Workflow